YeoLab/outrigger/README.md

-*Note: the backslashes (`\`, like a tree that's falling backwards relative to right-to-left reading) to tell the computer that you're not done tellingn it what to do, so the line continues, and to help the code be a little more human-readable.
+*Note: the backslashes (`\`, like a tree that's falling backwards relative to right-to-left reading) to tell the computer that you're not done telling it what to do, so the line continues, and to help the code be a little more human-readable.
 The above code is read by the computer exactly the same as the one-liner below, but is easier for us humans to read.*